mm61-delwp/fuelbreaks_dataset_generation/README.md

 ## Overview

 The `Fishnet` class automates the creation of the analysis grid and performs complex spatial data processing operations.
-It's designed for analyzing spatial relationships between different geographic datasets by overlaying them onto a standardized grid system.
+It's designed for analysing spatial relationships between different geographic datasets by overlaying them onto a standardised grid system.

 ### Key Features